Skip to main content

 The standard Etumos webinar program template consists of:

-• Form: we recommend using a form hosted in Design Studio, rather than a local program form
+• Form: We recommend using a form hosted in Design Studio, rather than a local program form

 This list might be reminding you how much time it can take to build, test, and QA the assets for a webinar.
 However, once your program template is complete, your tokenized landing pages and emails will practically build themselves.